Warm Inflation in $f(Q)$ gravity: Introduction

-The Type Ia Supernovae data \cite{RAF} clearly show that the universe is going through a second phase of accelerated expansion in addition to early inflation.
-The late cosmic acceleration is attributed to the presence of a negative pressure component known as dark energy (DE) \cite{de1}.
-In an alternative formulation, we modify the standard Einstein-Hilbert action giving rise to modified gravity theories \cite{md1}.
+The Type Ia Supernovae data \cite{RAF} clearly show that the universe is undergoing a second phase of accelerated expansion following the early inflation.
+The recent cosmic acceleration is attributed to the presence of a negative pressure component popularly known as dark energy (DE) \cite{de1}.
+In an alternative formulation, we modify the standard Einstein-Hilbert action producing the alternative theories of gravity \cite{md1}.
 Two fundamental formulations of gravity are found in the literature: the teleparallel ($R=0$, $\tau\neq 0$) and the curvature ($R\neq 0$, $\tau=0$) formulations, where $\tau$ is the scalar torsion and $R$ is the scalar curvature.
-However, in these two formulations, the non-metricity $Q$ vanishes.
+Nevertheless, the non-metricity $Q$ disappears in both of these two formulations.
 The geometric representation of a vector's length variation in parallel transport is given by $Q$.
-In a third comparable formalism of general relativity, it was previously believed that the fundamental geometrical variable responsible for all sorts of gravitational interactions was a non-vanishing non-metricity $Q$.
-Symmetric teleparallel gravity (STG) is the name given to this theory \cite{q1}.
-In this case, the Einstein pseudotensor represents the energy-momentum density, which in the geometric representation eventually becomes a real tensor.
-With extensive research STG was then extended to $f(Q)$ gravity \cite{q2}, also known as coincident general relativity and non-metric gravity.
-The cosmology of $f(Q)$ gravity and its empirical constraints were studied in \cite{q3,q4}.
-Over the past few decades, the STG framework has undergone a number of modifications \cite{q5, q6, q7, q8, q9}.
-By considering the non-minimal connection between the non-metricity $Q$ and the matter Lagrangian $L_m$, the authors of ref.\cite{q9} have proposed extending the periphery of $f(Q)$ gravity.
-The non-minimal connection between the geometry and matter sectors is expected to result in the non-conservation of the energy-momentum tensor and the addition of a force to the geodesic equation of motion.
-In \cite{q10}, Xu et al. developed the $f(Q,T)$ gravity, another generalization of the theory.
-The gravity Lagrangian in this instance is just an arbitrary function of $Q$ and the trace of the energy-momentum tensor $T$.
-The field equations were established and the cosmic evolution of the model was investigated.
+There exists, however, a special type of non-metricity that admits fixed-length vectors.
+The mathematical foundations and physical implications of this special type of nonmetricity have been explored in \cite{new1, new2, new3, new4}.
+In a third comparable formalism of general relativity, it was previously believed that the elementary geometrical variable responsible for all sorts of gravitational interplay was a non-vanishing non-metricity $Q$.
+This theory has been named as the Symmetric Teleparallel gravity (STG) \cite{q1}.
+In this case, the Einstein pseudotensor represents the density of the energy-momentum tensor (EMT).
+It should be noted that, when we geometrically represent this tensor, it ultimately becomes a real tensor.
+After much investigation, STG was expanded to $f(Q)$ gravity \cite{q2}, which is also referred to as non-metric gravity and coincident general relativity.
+The cosmological implications of $f(Q)$ gravity and its empirical limitations were studied in \cite{q3,q4}.
+In the past couple of decades, the STG framework has undergone a number of modifications \cite{q5, q6, q7, q8, q9}.
+By considering the non-minimal (NM) connection between the non-metricity $Q$ and the matter Lagrangian $L_m$, the authors of Ref. \cite{q9} have proposed extending the periphery of $f(Q)$ gravity.
+The NM connection between the geometry and matter sectors is expected to result in the non-preservation of the EMT and the addition of an extra force to the geodesic equation of motion.
+In \cite{q10}, the authors developed the $f(Q,T)$ model, which is another generalization of the STG.
+For example, see an extended study on inflation in $f(R)$, $f(T)$ and $f(Q)$ gravities \cite{shokri2}.
+In this case, the gravity Lagrangian is simply an arbitrary function of $Q$ and the trace $T$ of the EMT.
+The field equations were established, and the cosmic growth of the model was investigated.\\